voxtourai/voxtourai.github.io/_posts/2025-07-30-sorrento-free-audio-tour-voxtour.md

 ## A Glimpse into Sorrento’s Past

 Did you know that the Greek historian Diodorus Siculus claimed Sorrento was founded by **Liparus**, the same figure who founded Lipari?
-According to myth, **three sirens** settled on the cliffs of Sorrento, luring sailors to their doom with beautiful song — a myth even **Ulysses** had to resist.
+According to myth, **three sirens** settled on the cliffs of Sorrento, luring sailors to their doom with beautiful song, a myth even **Ulysses** had to resist.

 Over the centuries, Sorrento fell under the rule of **Ostrogoths, Byzantines, Saracens**, and **Spanish**, before finally joining the **Kingdom of Italy in 1861**.
 The town flourished, attracting literary and artistic giants like **Goethe, Byron, Wagner, Keats, Ibsen**, and **Dickens**.
 Today, it continues to charm with its mix of ancient culture, artisan craft, and stunning coastal views.